Preparation is key in today’s housing market

 - Check your credit and improve your score

 - Save for a down payment

 - Be ready to make a deposit when your offer is accepted

 Taking these steps will help you be more prepared at every stage of the home buying journey.

 How to prepare to buy a house if you’re in the early stages

-You have extra time to get ahead of your credit, debt, and savings — which means you’ll have a bigger home buying budget and lower mortgage rate when you’re ready to buy a new home.
+You can get ahead of your credit, debt, and savings — which means you’ll have a bigger home buying budget when you’ve found the right house.

-Here are four steps to help you prepare to buy a house when you’re still getting ready for homeownership:
+These four steps can help you prepare to buy a house when you’re still getting ready for homeownership:

 1. Check your credit